Where does forest school take place?

 Will this program help my child be ready of school or help with academic skills?

 While we are a play-based program, and do not force academic work on children, we embed activities in our programs that hone language, literacy, socio-emotional, physical, and STEM skill development.
-We are intentional about our interactions with the children as they play, we join, guide, and extend their play, and we ensure their unstructured play is safe and enriching.
-We provide Nature Tutoring for Nature Explorers who need academic support.
+We are intentional about our interactions with the children as they play, We join, guide, and extend their play, and we ensure their unstructured play is safe and enriching.
+We provide Nature Tutoring for Nature Explorers who need academic support, if requeststed.

 Do you serve children with disabilities?